hart-davis/alias_periods/README.md

 # alias_periods

+[This is still a work in progress so there may be bugs in the software]

 A git repository containing a function to estimate the alias period for tidal constituents for satellite altimetry missions.

 The thoery behind this is from: https://kb.osu.edu/dspace/bitstream/handle/1811/78650/1/SES_GeodeticScience_Report_471.pdf